-The bold tang of this honey-sweet barbecue sauce is not too sweet and not too spicy.
+The bold tang of this honeyed barbecue sauce is not too sweet and not too spicy.

-Some people might find it a tad vinegary, but Health magazine gives it an A-plus because it’s gluten-free, dairy-free and non-GMO (also, it’s kosher).
-But the honey and molasses will keep you hooked if you like the sweet stuff.
+Bone Suckin’ Sauce has a vinegary kick that makes it an ideal pairing for fattier cuts of meat.
+It’s gluten-free, dairy-free and non-GMO (also, it’s kosher), but it ain’t health food – the honey and molasses will keep you hooked if you like the sweet stuff.

-The scorpion pepper makes it the spiciest sauce on this list.
-The fruity sweetness makes it the complex flavor you’d hope for in a barbecue sauce.
+This Trinidadian bbq sauce is not for the faint of heart.
+It’s made with scorpion peppers, which means it’s the spiciest sauce on this list.
+The fruity sweetness of the sauce balances it out, making for the complex flavor you’d hope for in a barbecue sauce.

 Slather it on ribs and sop it up with a thick slice of white bread.
 This Tuscaloosa tradition is thin, sweet and vinegary — just like North Carolina intended.